theimowski/master-thesis/docs/section-application.md

 It is getting more evident that aspects of web development follow similar pattern in Music Store application.
 To utilize both authentication and authorization, another building blocks were created.
 All those building blocks happened to reside near WebPart type, which made them reusable and suitable for composition.
-Implementation of the concepts in functional paradigm significantly differs from how they tend to be defined in object-oriented programming.
+Implementation of the concepts in functional paradigm significantly differs from how they tend to be defined in OOP.
 Declarative approach used in frameworks like ASP.NET MVC makes it extremely easy to employ authentication and authorization, but has a downside of being less aware of mechanism that drives the program flow.
 Solution that Suave takes advantage of requires the developer to get familiar with the underlying protocol and adapt existing functions into his code.
 Thanks to that, one gets better understanding on how different components are meant to work in integration.